 - Insulate your home – Quality insulation will help your reverse cycle air conditioning unit operate with optimal efficiency.
 Pay particular attention to the insulation in your ceiling.

-- Choose the right size unit – The size of your living space will determine the size of the reverse cycle air conditioner that you need.
-An air con that is too small will need to run for double or triple the amount of time to do the same job as an aircon sized correctly for the space.
-A unit that is too small for the room size will use far more energy, which means you’ll pay a lot more in energy costs.
-Meanwhile, a system that is too big for the space will not use more energy, but it will over cool or overheat the space.
-This can potentially shorten the lifespan of your system due to short cycling.
+- Choose the right size unit – Room size is important in determining the size of the reverse cycle air conditioner that you need.
+An undersized aircon will need to run twice or three times as long to do the same job as an aircon sized correctly for the space.
+It will use far more energy, so you pay higher energy costs.
+Meanwhile, a system that is too big for smaller spaces will short cycle and, as a result, also use more energy than you want.

-- Use smart technology – If you’re aiming to have a smart home, use Wi-Fi connectivity to control your home’s temperature before you get out of bed in the morning or when you’re about to arrive home.
-Most top brands have this capability.
+- Use smart technology – If you’re creating a smart home, use Wi-Fi connectivity to control your home’s temperature before you get out of bed in the morning or when you’re about to arrive home.
+Many brands offer this capability.

 Speak to an air conditioning technician for assistance with determining the right capacity air conditioning system for your home.